 In letter dated March 29, 2019, Lambino told Dimagiba that the gross selling price already includes the excise taxes.

 “The term ‘gross selling price’ means the total amount of money or its equivalent which the purchaser pays or is obligated to pay to the seller in consideration of the sale, barter, or exchange of the goods or properties, excluding the value-added tax,” Lambino noted, citing the Tax Code.

-if any, on such goods or properties shall form part of the gross selling
+“The excise tax, if any, on such goods or properties shall form part of the gross selling prices,” he said.

 “We have found no evidence of over-collection of VAT.
 We concur with the responses sent to you by the BIR dated January 29, 2019 and the DOE dated March 21, 2019…that there are no errors in the computation,” Lambino added.

 LKI is also pushing for the proposed circular requiring oil companies to “unbundle” the details of price adjustments of petroleum products for the public to know why fuel prices are going up.

 “We are one that had lobbied with DOE to issue the unbundling since 2018, and in congressional hearings…,” Dimagiba noted.

 PIP counts as members Chevron Philippines Inc., Isla LPG Corp., Petron Corp., Pilipinas Shell Petroleum Corp., PTT Philippines Corp., and Total Philippines Corp.